bkarolina/DS-Projects-Springboard/README.md

+### Springboard Data Science Career Track
 Portfolio from the intensive program with 550+ hours of hands-on curriculum, with 1:1 industry expert mentor oversight, and completion of 2 in-depth capstone projects.
+I had been admitted and started this program in November 2018.

 | Capstone projects | Documentation |